eriklacson/arduino_pi_bluetooth/README.md

-# This set of code demonstrates communication from a Raspberry Pi on an Arduino
+This set of code demonstrates how to build simple bluetooh devices controller devices for the Raspberry Pi with Arduino.
+It uses Bluetooh Serial Protocol and communicates using PySerial.
-# device via serial connection over Bluetooth.
-It's currently a work in progress
-# and this file serves as a to-do list

-- Create analog feed back loop on the host Python application
-- Establish connection over bluetooth using sample use cases